-As of the second quarter of 2020 Singapore based e-commerce marketplace, Lazada received 8.5 million monthly web visits, behind Shopee.
+As of the second quarter of 2020, one of the Singapore-based best e-commerce websites, Lazada received 8.5 million monthly web visits, behind Shopee.
 Lazada was founded by Rocket Internet in 2012 and has set itself the goal of becoming “Southeast Asia’s next Amazon”.
 After four successful years, the company was sold to Alibaba with a market value of approximately USD 2 billion.
 Since then, Alibaba has tried to steadily expand its market share.
 Lazada is now operating in six countries: Indonesia, Malaysia, Singapore, Thailand, Vietnam, and the Philippines.

 Cost of selling on Lazada: